nickzuber/jaz/README.md

  - `intermission`: *object*, holds two functions that are to execute when a link within the scope is clicked and when new content has rendered respectively
    - `loading`: *function*, fires when a link is clicked
    - `callback`: *function*, fires when new content has rendered
+ - `delay`: *number*, adds a delay in milliseconds from when the `loading` function fires and the routing process begins (defaults to 0)
  - `targetArea`, *string*, specifies where the newly rendered content will be loaded into

 A basic configuration can look something like this